-- Supervision should happen in a place which is secure, and where it will not be overheard or interrupted. - It should happen in a place which is normally used for work conversations. - Seating should be comfortable and feel roughly 'equal'. - Curates and Training Priests may want to agree whether supervision should take place across a table or not. - Supervision should not take place in the pub or coffee shop, nor in the curate's house.
+- Supervision should happen in a place which is secure, and where it will not be overheard or interrupted. - It should happen in a place which is normally used for work conversations. - Seating should be comfortable and feel roughly 'equal'. - Curates and Training Incumbents may want to agree on whether supervision should occur across a table. - Supervision should not take place in the pub or coffee shop, nor in the curate's house.